Communication (New - Fall 2018): Associate in Science (AS) (2036)

 How can I learn more?

 Our Communications program lays the foundation for a fast-paced career in a variety of exciting areas.
-We encourage you to contact the department chair Will Guntrum or an admissions counselor to learn more about our program, concentrations and transfer options.
+We encourage you to contact the interim department chair Dr. Kathy Doherty, or an admissions counselor to learn more about our program, concentrations and transfer options.